Homogeneous Monge-Amp\`ere Equations and Canonical Tubular Neighbourhoods in K\"ahler Geometry: Introduction

-In the particular case that $Y$ is a single point in a Riemann surface $(\Sigma,\omega)$, the tubular neighbourhoods produced here describe a model of the Hele-Shaw flow with empty initial condition and permeability encoded by $\omega$.
+To determine $\partial S_{\lambda}$ and $\psi_{\lambda}$ from $\phi$ as in Theorem \ref{thm:flowpoint} is a \emph{free boundary} type of problem.
+It is interesting to compare it with its "fixed boundary" analogue.
+Given a domain $\Omega\subset \mathbb{C}^n$ and a point $z\in \Omega$ the pluricomplex Green function on $\Omega$ with logarithmic pole at $z$ is defined as Note that because of the homogeneity of the boundary condition, scaling the size of the pole only has the effect of scaling the original solution.
+Lempert proved in \cite{Lempert} that if $\Omega$ is strictly convex and smoothly bounded, then the pluricomplex Green function has optimal regularity, in the sense that there exists a family of discs $D_q$, all of which are attached to the boundary of $\Omega$, which foliates $Bl_z\Omega,$ and such that $u_z$ is harmonic along each disc $D_q$ except for having a simple pole at $z.$ This regularity is known not to hold for more general types of domains (see e.g. \cite{BedfordDemailly}), but when $\Omega$ is smoothly bounded and strictly pseudoconvex Blocki \cite{Blocki} has shown that $u_z\in C^{1,1}(\Omega\setminus \{z\})$ (see also \cite{Guan}). {\bf The Hele-Shaw flow: } In the particular case that $Y$ is a single point in a Riemann surface $(\Sigma,\omega)$, the tubular neighbourhoods produced here describe a model of the Hele-Shaw flow with empty initial condition and permeability encoded by $\omega$.
 This has been studied by Hedenmalm-Shimorin \cite{Hedenmalm} for real-analytic hyperbolic Riemann surfaces.
-Using the Hele-Shaw flow they construct an exponential map $HSexp$ which has the property that the image of any concentric circle intersects orthogonally the image of any ray emanating from zero.
+Using the Hele-Shaw flow they construct an exponential map, which has the property that the image of any concentric circle intersects orthogonally the image of any ray emanating from zero.
 One can check that this implies that their exponential map differs from ours, and does not share the properties listed in Theorem \ref{thm:tubularmain}.
 The Hele-Shaw flow on a general Riemann surface is the topic of previous work of the authors \cite{RossNystromHeleShaw} in which we prove the $n=1$ case of Theorem \ref{thm:flowpoint}.
 The link is made through the fact that the Hele-Shaw flow is characterized by its complex moments, or said another way the reproducing property \eqref{eq:reproducing}.
 In this way we can consider Theorem \ref{thm:flowpoint} as a generalization of the Hele-Shaw flow to a point in $\mathbb C^n$ (but do not claim that this has any fluids interpretation). {\bf Acknowledgements: } We wish to thank Robert Berman and Bo Berntdsson for their encouragement and input, and to S\'ebastien Boucksom who at an early stage pointed out the connection to tubular neighbourhoods in the symplectic category.
+We also thank the referees for their close reading and constructure comments.
 During this work JR was supported by an EPSRC Career Acceleration Fellowship (EP/J002062/1).
 DWN has received funding from the People Programme (Marie Curie Actions) of the European Union's Seventh Framework Programme (FP7/2007-2013) under REA grant agreement no 329070, and previously by Chalmers University and the University of Gothenburg.